uwcartlab/Webmapping-Dev/Chapter09/readme.md

         };

 In Example 1.5, each TopoJSON object is passed as the first parameter to `topojson.feature()`.
 The second parameter is the object that holds the details unique to each dataset.
-In Example 1.2 (line 9), this object was named `"example"`; for our tutorial spatial data, it retains the name of the original file that was passed through MapShaper.
+In Example 1.5 (line 6), this object was named `"midwestStates"`; for our tutorial spatial data, it retains the name of the original file that was passed through MapShaper.
+Note, however, that if you change the name of your file after you convert through MapShaper, the name of the object within the file will not change.

 Once the data has been translated and assigned to variables, we can examine those variables in the console and see that they are now GeoJSON `FeatureCollection`s:

 ![figure9.1.4.png](img/figure9.1.4.png)